JetBrains/guide/README.md

   * As an external contributor, clone from GitHub.
 * Work on a branch that you create based on `main`
 * Open it with any JetBrains IDE (we tested with [WebStorm](https://www.jetbrains.com/webstorm/) and [Fleet](https://www.jetbrains.com/fleet/))
-* Run an `npm install` to make suer all dependencies are available on your machine
+* Run an `npm install` to ensure all dependencies are available on your machine
 * Run any of the `Run ...
 Guide` run configurations to launch a specific Guide (top toolbar, see [web help for more info](https://www.jetbrains.com/help/webstorm/running-applications.html))
 * Wait until the application is up and running
 * Connect the browser to `http://localhost:8080/`